 - your client refuses to accept your advice

 - we learn that your client's financial circumstances are not as they have told us

 - the funding cap is reached (see also detailed information under Eligibility: Funding caps)

 - the forum changes.
-In that case, you may need to apply to the legal aid commission in the new jurisdiction (see Eligibility: Forum test)
+In that case, you may need to apply to the legal aid commission in the new jurisdiction (see Funding Criteria: Forum test)

 - your client tells us that they no longer want aid, or will not accept the conditions on which aid is offered (for example, they refuse to sign the consent to the statutory charge)

 These are just examples of situations where aid can be stopped.
 The list is not exhaustive.

 Termination of aid gives rise to a right of appeal.